Find out more information about the COVID-19 vaccination program.

 The Pfizer and Moderna vaccine can be used for people aged 12 and over.

 Moderna is currently available primarily through pharmacies, as well as some vaccination centres and pop-up clinics.

 You can book an appointment for Moderna through the Federal Government’s Vaccine Clinic finder: covid-vaccine.healthdirect.gov.au.

 The AstraZeneca vaccine is recommended for people aged 60 and over however you can get this vaccine if you are over 18 years after consultation with your GP or at selected mass vaccination centres, such as Plenty Ranges Arts and Convention Centre.

 You will be offered a suitable vaccine at the time of booking.

-Both vaccines require two doses.
+All three vaccines require two doses.
 You will receive the same vaccine for both dose one and dose two.

 The COVID-19 vaccine does not protect against influenza, so yes you should still have an influenza vaccine in readiness for the winter influenza season.

 You can book in for a flu vaccine at one of Council's public immunisation sesions.

 It is recommended there is at least 14 days (before or after) between vaccinations for the flu and COVID-19.